-The reward for taking care of the needs of people
+The reward of helping other people

-One of the greatest qualities of Islaam is the importance it places in building communities and societies.
-For this reason, one of the most rewarding deeds is for us to show care and concern for other people and strive to take care of their needs.
-To illustrate this, the Prophet (sal Allaahu alayhi wa sallam said,
+One of the most noble hallmarks of Islām is its emphasis on improving communities.
+For this reason, among the most rewarding deeds is to show care and concern for others and strive to fulfil their needs.
+Reflecting this noble value, the Prophet ﷺ said:

-The most beloved of people to Allaah (the Most High) are those who are most helpful towards other people.
+The most beloved of people to Allāh, the most high, are those who are most helpful towards other people.

-The most beloved action to Allaah (the Majestic and Exalted) is happiness that you bring to a Muslim, an anxiety that you remove from a Muslim, a debt that you pay on his behalf or you free him from hunger [by feeding him].
+The most beloved action to Allāh, the majestic and exalted, is happiness that you bring to a Muslim, an anxiety that you remove from a Muslim, a debt that you pay on his behalf or you suffice him from hunger.

-That I walk with my brother [to take care of his] need is more beloved to me than performing I’tikaaf in this Masjid [i.e. Masjid an-Nabawi] for a whole month.
+That I walk with my brother [to take care of his] need is more beloved to me than performing i’tikāf in this masjid [i.e. Masjid an-Nabawi] for a whole month.

-Allaah will conceal the sins of a person who suppresses his anger; Allaah will fill the heart of a person who suppresses his wrath – even though he could show it – with hope on the Day of Resurrection.
+Allāh will conceal the sins of a person who suppresses his anger; Allāh will fill the heart of a person who suppresses his wrath – even though he could show it – with hope on the Day of Resurrection.

-Whoever walks with his brother [to take care of his] need until it is fulfilled, Allaah will make his feet firm on the day when the feet will tremble.
+Whoever walks with his brother [to take care of his] need until it is fulfilled, Allāh will make his feet firm on the day when the feet will tremble.

 A bad character corrupts actions just as vinegar spoils honey.
 [1]

-These are the beautiful morals and characteristics that our religion encourages us to implement and actualise.
-Let us strive to live our lives in the service of this religion, helping and benefiting other people and thus bringing them closer to Islaam.
+These are the noble morals and virtues that our religion calls us to embody and put into practice.
+Let us strive to live our lives in service to this religion – by helping and benefiting others, and in doing so, drawing hearts closer to Islām.

-Our Prophet was a Prophet of Mercy (peace and blessings be upon him), our religion is a religion of care and tolerance.
-In fact the virtuous companion Abu Moosa al-Ash’aree narrates, “whenever the Prophet (sal Allaahu alayhi wa sallam) would send one of his companions on a mission, he would instruct him,
+In fact, the virtuous companion Abu Mūsa al-‘Ash’ari narrates, “whenever the Prophet ﷺ would send one of his companions on a mission, he would instruct him,

 Give people glad tidings and do not cause people to flee away; Make things easy [for people] and do not make things difficult; Obey [and help] each other and do not differ with each other.
 [3]